Stratford's Protected Verge

 Amongst the wild flower species that have been recorded as growing on the Stratford Road Protected Verge is Wild Clary Salvia verbenacea.
-The image (left) was taken by Mike d'Apice, the current monitor, on a verge elsewhere in Stratford sub Castle.
+The image of Wild Clary (left) was taken on an unprotected verge in Stratford by former Monitor, Mike d'Apice.

 The images below were all taken on the Stratford Road Protected verge.